Deafness in Iceland: Higher education

-The University of Iceland offers several classes for a masters of Deaf studies for many different courses.
+The University of Iceland offers several classes for a master's of Deaf studies and for many different degrees.
 Some examples of courses include Spanish, Global studies, and French studies among others.
 At the university, many courses are taught in English and many students receive some part of their education abroad.
-Accommodations for Deaf or hard of hearing students include requesting interpretation, but whether it is required or not and statistics are unknown.
+Accommodations for Deaf or hard of hearing students include requesting interpretation, but there are no statistics regarding the number of students using this accommodation.
 Students are encouraged to contact a school counselor and teachers are encouraged to contact the coordinator of interpreter services.